ieggel/process-uc1-integration/README.md

 Resource cleanup:
 - Unmounts target mount dir (in order to to force cash to be flushed and written to remote resource)

-## Copy camelyon dataset files to snedtn
+## Copy camelyon dataset files to snedtn via sshfs

 ### Copy camelyon17 files from nas4 to snedtn via sshfs.
 Filenaes provided via stdnin (one filename per line).